-The genetic toxicology Expert Panel considered published studies reviewed in the IARC monograph and some additional published studies identified by literature searches or from in reviews additional that were not considered by IARC.
+The genetic toxicology Expert Panel considered published studies reviewed in the IARC monograph and some additional published studies identified by literature searches or from in reviews anticles that were not considered by IARC.
 These included both genetic toxicology studies and studies of oxidative stress.
 A large number of core genetic toxicology regulatory studies were also considered for which information was available from review supplements.
-These regulatory studies were not considered in the IARC monograph but the Expert Panel concluded that sufficient information was available to justify including these studies.
+These regulatory studies were not considered in the IARC monograph but the Expert Panel

+Comment [wh32]: I WOULD LEAVE THE DELETED PHRASE IN - IT IS GIVES CLARITY ABOUT IARC'S APPROACH - THIS IS NOT INFLAMMATORY, IT IS DESCRIPTIVE concluded that sufficient information was available to justify including these studies.
 The universally recommended method for evaluating the databases of the type associated with glyphosate (including GBFs and AMPA), involves the application of a WOE approach as discussed recently for genetic toxicology testing (US FDA 2006; Dearfield et al. 2011).
 One of the most important requirements of a WOE approach is that individual test methods should be assigned a weight that is consistent with their contribution to the overall evidence, and different types of evidence or evidence categories must be weighted before they are combined into a WOE.